jenkinsci/snyk-security-scanner-plugin/README.md

 - **Monitor project on build** - Take a current application dependencies snapshot for continuous monitoring by Snyk.
 - **Snyk token** - The ID for the API token from the Credentials plugin to be used to authenticate with Snyk (credential type must be "Snyk API token").
 - **Target file** - The path to the application manifest file to be scanned by Snyk Security Scanner.
-- **Organisation** - The Snyk organisation in which this project should be tested and monitored.
+- **Organization** - The ID of the Snyk organization in which this project should be tested and monitored.
 - **Project name** - A custom name for the Snyk project created for this Jenkins project on every build.

 #### Advanced Configuration